ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |assertions|array of objects|{{response-subject}} of {{&SELF}}|
 |updated_at|string|{{response-subject}} of {{&SELF}}|

-## Error Codes {#IANA-error-code}
+## GNAP Error Codes {#IANA-error-code}

-This document defines a set of errors that the AS can return to the client instance, for which IANA is asked to create and maintain a new registry titled "Error Codes".
+This document defines a set of errors that the AS can return to the client instance, for which IANA is asked to create and maintain a new registry titled "GNAP Error Codes".
 Initial values for this registry are given in {{IANA-error-code-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-error-code-template}}.
 The DE is expected to ensure that the error response is sufficiently unique from other errors to provide actionable information to the client instance.